Mueller defends Russia probe, says Stone remains a felon

 Those efforts, including his discussions with Trump campaign associates about them, cut to the heart of Mueller’s mandate to determine whether anyone tied to the campaign coordinated with Russia in the hacking or disclosure of the stolen Democratic emails.

-Stone was particularly critical, Mueller writes, because he claimed inside knowledge about WikiLeaks’ release of the stolen emails and because he communicated during the campaign with people known to be Russian intelligence officers.
+Stone was particularly critical to the investigation, Mueller writes, because he claimed inside knowledge about WikiLeaks’ release of the stolen emails and because he communicated during the campaign with people known to be Russian intelligence officers.
+He also communicated with members of the Trump campaign about the timing of the WikiLeaks releases, something that he denied.

 “We did not establish that members of the Trump campaign conspired with the Russian government in its activities,” Mueller wrote.
 “The investigation did, however, establish that the Russian government perceived it would benefit from a Trump presidency and worked to secure that outcome.
 It also established that the campaign expected it would benefit electorally from information stolen and released through Russian efforts.”